Dorsey Burnette: The Rock and Roll Trio

 For economic reasons, in 1956, the three young men moved to New York City, where they got an audition with Ted Mack on The Original Amateur Hour.
 They won the competition three times in a row, which gained them a place in the finals and a recording contract with Coral Records and they officially became The Rock and Roll Trio.
-Promotional appearances were arranged on Dick Clark's American Bandstand, Steve Allen's Tonight Show and Perry Como's Kraft Music Hall, together with a summer tour with Carl Perkins and Gene Vincent.
-On September 9, 1956, they appeared as finalists in the Ted Mack Original Amateur Hour at Madison Square Garden.
-Despite all of this activity, however, the three singles released over this period failed to make the national charts.